matt123miller/matt123miller.github.io/site/README.md

 ├── src/
 │   ├── components/
 │   │   └── Card.astro
+│   ├── content/
+│   │   └── config.ts
+│   │   └── blog/
+│   │       └── A folder for each blog post
 │   ├── layouts/
 │   │   └── Layout.astro
 │   └── pages/
 │       └── index.astro
 └── package.json
 ```

+## Rest of the Astro starter readme

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.